Dave94/PufferPanelTemplates/README.md

 Custom Templates for PufferPanel

 ## MusicBot

+### Missing features
+* Stop, Restart doesn't work.
+Now one should kill the python3 run.py processes manually from terminal.

 ### Prerequisites

 The following steps from the [manual](https://just-some-bots.github.io/MusicBot/installing/debian/) should be done before installing server from the template.